 3. Elk Falls – Conifer

-Even though it is less than an hour away from Denver in Conifer, this waterfall is the most difficult one to reach on our list.
+Elk Falls in Conifer is one of the closest waterfalls to Denver, but that doesn’t mean it’s easy to reach as the hike itself is fairly long and difficult.
 However, once you’ve made the 12 mile hike, you’ll see why it’s one of the best.
 For a long time, visitors were only able to enjoy Elk Falls from a distance at an overlook point.
-However, the trail system at Staunton State Park has expanded and now provides visitors access to the falls like never before.
+However, the trail system at at Staunton State Park has expanded and now provides visitors access to the falls like never before.

 The waterfall cascades approximately 75 feet off the side of a cliff for an impressive view.
 The trail is approximately 12 miles to the foot of the falls, or about 11 miles to an overlook where you can see them from a distance.
 It’s moderate to difficult and gains about 1500 feet of elevation.
 However, with a bit of time and planning you are sure to have a memorable day on the trails.

 The trail to Elk Falls begins from Elk Falls Pond, roughly 50 minutes from Denver.
 You can reach the pond by several different routes which vary in difficulty and length.
 Park rangers and volunteers can help advise you in the best route for your ability level and experience.

 Once you are at the pond, follow signs to Lion’s Back Trail.
 When you reach the split, take Chimney Rock Trail which descends down to the falls via a series of switchbacks.
 On the way back you can travel the way you came or return via Lion’s Back Trail past the Elk Falls Overlook.

 Castlewood Canyon Waterfall can be reached by a short, easy hike down a flat trail, so it’s one of the easiest waterfalls to visit near Denver.
 Dogs are permitted, provided they stay leashed.
 It’s a great hike for families as kids can make the trip easily.